 having regard to any Offtake Contracts or any arrangements entered into pursuant to clause 9.5.

-Offtake and related party arrangements
+Bona fide and Arm's Length Arrangements

 The Operator must not enter into:

-any Offtake Contract or any arrangement regarding Permitted Costs, in each case which applies during the Support Period unless that contract or the arrangement is on arm's length terms; and [Drafting note: the purpose of applying an arm's length test to these concepts is to ensure that the Operator enters into arrangements on terms which reflect market terms and is intended to prevent gaming of (for example) Operational Revenues and Permitted Costs.]
+any Offtake Contract or any arrangement regarding Operational Revenue and/or Permitted Costs, in each case which applies during the Support Period unless that contract or the arrangement is entered into on a bona fide basis and on arm's length terms; and [Drafting note: the purpose of applying an arm's length test to these concepts is to ensure that the Operator enters into arrangements on terms which reflect market terms and is intended to prevent gaming of (for example) Operational Revenues and Permitted Costs.]

-any arrangement or Offtake Contract with a Related Entity unless it has demonstrated to the Commonwealth's reasonable satisfaction that the arrangement is on arm’s length terms.
+any arrangement with a Related Body Corporate which applies during the Support Period unless it has demonstrated to the Commonwealth's reasonable satisfaction that the relevant arrangement is entered on a bona fide basis and on arm’s length terms.

+The Operator acknowledges that:

+the purpose of this Agreement is to provide an option for a revenue top up during the Support Period to support the development of the Project and is not intended to distort the market signals that would otherwise apply to the Project; and

+this Agreement including clause 9 is to be interpreted and applied consistent with that purpose.

 Emergency maintenance

 Nothing in this Agreement prevents the Operator from undertaking emergency or unplanned maintenance or repairs in accordance with Good Electricity Industry Practice that are: